 She is a graduate of Gettysburg College and received her Masters in Social Work from Adelphi University.
 Ms. Dworski is a member of the National Association of Social Workers and a member of the NASW Committee on Aging.

 She has been studying Spanish for the last 9 years, achieving a level of proficiency in the language.
-Ms. Dworski is a member of Always on Sunday International Dance group, and Tai Chi practice is a regular part of her life.
+Ms. Dworski is a member of Always on Sunday International Dance group.

 Ms. Dworski was inspired to work with older adults after taking care of her grandmother.
 She understands both the satisfaction and challenges of being a caregiver.
 Her personal experience motivates her to bring families together to help older adults age with dignity.